ae-aydin/tseg/dataset-preparation/README.md

        - If `train-ratio + val-ratio == 1`, then no test set created.
 Otherwise test set created from remaining fraction.

      - `--yolo-format` (optional): Whether to create YOLO dataset.

-     - `--visualize` (optional): Whether to visualize mask to YOLO conversion.
+       - All generated YOLO annotations are automatically visualized for sanity check.

-     - All created/prepared files will be saved into `export_path`.
+     - All created/prepared files will be saved into `target`.

-     - All masks will be converted to yolo format and saved into `export_path/yolo_dataset` if `--yolo-format` provided.
+     - All masks will be converted to yolo format and saved into `target/yolo_dataset` if `--yolo-format` provided.
-       - Change the `data.yaml` file accordingly (used for YOLO model training).
+       - Change the `[archived]-yolo-model-training/yolo_dataset.yaml` file accordingly (used for YOLO model training).

 ## Future Improvements